20 Fun & Interesting Facts About Malta (2023 Edition)

 Malta is considered a safe place to visit and among the safest destinations in Europe, although there was a gruesome unsolved incident involving a young German tourist who’s body was found with all his major organs removed.
 There has not been any terrorist incidents on the islands in the past several years, and the crime rate is low.

+That was my 20 fun and interesting facts about Malta.
+Thank you for reading!
 I hope you find this list an interesting read, and that it inspires you to visit Malta one day!

 Check out the following useful posts and guides on Malta and Gozo: